kabbo109/js-todo-list-v2/README.md

-# js-todo-list-v2
+# JS Todo List v2

-Todo list app using JavaScript and localStorage
+A simple todo list application built using JavaScript and localStorage.

+This project demonstrates task management with persistent storage.